-In order to be awarded the Ph.D. degree, the student must have at least a B average (minimum GPA of 3.0/4.0) for all graduate course credits in the program as well as for their entire graduate transcript.
+In order to be awarded the Ph.D. degree, a student must have at least a B average (minimum GPA of 3.0/4.0) for all graduate course work satisfying the degree program as well as for the entire graduate transcript.
 Only credit hours obtained with a letter grade of “C” or higher, or an “S” grade for the limited number of classes offered on a satisfactory or unsatisfactory basis, will fulfill degree requirements.

 The College of Graduate Studies has established an academic residency requirement in order to provide doctoral students with the opportunity to engage in intensive, concentrated study over an extended period of time in association with faculty members and other students in an atmosphere conducive to a high level of intellectual and scholarly activity.

-The student, working with the adviser, should develop a detailed written dissertation proposal for presentation to the advisory committee.
+The student, working with the advisor, should develop a detailed written dissertation proposal for presentation to the advisory committee.
 The proposal should state the objectives, provide appropriate background, and describe the general approach to accomplish the research clearly and completely.
 Specific procedures and details for the timing, preparation, distribution and defense of this proposal are noted in departmental requirements.
 An approved copy of the accepted proposal, signed by each member of the advisory committee, will be kept in the student’s file.